canro91/canro91.github.io/_posts/2020-10-19-LetsReactDay27.md

 ## What should I put into Redux store?
 Should I put everything into a Redux store?

-Ask yourself if other component will need that state too.
+Ask yourself if other components will need that state too.
 Otherwise, you can keep it inside a component.
 See [Do I have to put all my state into Redux?](https://redux.js.org/faq/organizing-state#do-i-have-to-put-all-my-state-into-redux-should-i-ever-use-reacts-setstate)

 ## Where should I call my API's?

 Don't try to make your API calls from your reducers.
 Use actions.
 You can use thunks.
-A fancy word to name methods that make asynchronous work and dispatch some other actions.
+A fancy word to name functions that make asynchronous work and dispatch some other actions.

 As an alternative, you can use sagas.
 I knew sagas from a different context.
 But, they're listeners to actions.
 See [Trying to put API calls in the correct place](https://github.com/reduxjs/redux/issues/291) and [Where should I put synchronous side effects linked to actions in redux?](https://stackoverflow.com/questions/32982237/where-should-i-put-synchronous-side-effects-linked-to-actions-in-redux/33036344)